-2. Pooling and managing risk.
+Pooling and managing risk

 The financial services industry provides mechanisms that efficiently manage risk.
 Pooled investment products allow multiple savers to invest in a wider variety of investments than they would be able to individually, which reduces each individual's overall risk exposure.
 Insurance allows individuals and companies to transfer a risk exposure to an insurance company in return for a premium.
 Finally, derivatives, such as options and futures, allow investors to manage their risk exposures.

-3. Payments and settlement services.
+Payments and settlement services

 The financial system means money and other financial assets can be managed, transmitted and received.
 Banks are the main providers of payment systems that allow money to be exchanged and debts to be settled.
 Settlement services are provided by clearing houses to ensure that buyers and sellers of securities complete a transaction.
-Clearing houses are discussed in more detail in section 4.

-4. Portfolio management.
+Portfolio management

 Lastly, the financial system allows investors to manage their wealth by offering access to markets, specialist advice and investment management services.
-Investment advice and investment management are the two main services provided by the investment industry, and are the focus of this volume of the Official Training Manual.
+Investment advice and investment management are the two main services provided by the investment industry and are the focus of this volume of the Official Training Manual.